-Included in the revised rules are that:
+Some of the revised rules are that:

 “Attendance at meetings is part of an MP’s job and should not be taken lightly,” said Alli.

-However, he added: “It is important to note that there are many reasons why MPs can be absent.
+But he added: “It is important to note that there are many reasons why MPs can be absent.
 They can be ill, busy with party work, studying, attending workshops/conferences, travelling, media work and meeting clashes.
 This last reason is particularly applicable for smaller parties who sit on multiple committees either as full or alternate members.”

-© Copyright Africa Check 2017.
+© Copyright Africa Check 2020.
+Read our republishing guidelines.
 You may reproduce this piece or content from it for the purpose of reporting and/or discussing news and current events.
 This is subject to: Crediting Africa Check in the byline, keeping all hyperlinks to the sources used and adding this sentence at the end of your publication: “This report was written by Africa Check, a non-partisan fact-checking organisation.
 View the original piece on their website", with a link back to this page.